Procope/ULLearn/README.md

 - **Lab 1: Evaluating word representations** The goal is to get familiar with word representation models and different techniques for evaluating them.
 The word representation model that we work with is Skip-gram, trained using two kinds of context: dependency-based and window-based.

+- **Lab 2: Learning word representations** The goal is to implement and compare three word representation models: Skip-gram, Bayesian Skip-gram, and EmbedAlign.
+They are evaluated on a lexical substitution task as well as an alignment task (EmbedAlign only).